Man3u/WaikatoRiverNZ/README.md

 ## Notable technical challenge

 The Waikato River is split into 15 disconnected fragments in OpenStreetMap (it passes through 8 hydro-lakes where the inundated channel isn't tagged as a river line).
-Two straightforward approaches to stitching these fragments together produced confidently wrong results — one silently dropped 42% of the river's length, the other produced a non-monotonic path ending 61 m above sea level.
+Two straightforward approaches to stitching these fragments together produced confidently wrong results, one silently dropped 42% of the river's length, the other produced a non-monotonic path ending 61 m above sea level.
 The final approach orders fragments by their projection onto a fixed line between two known real-world anchor points (Taupo outlet, Port Waikato mouth), which is robust regardless of gap size.
 Full writeup in the report.

 ## Repository structure